QuentinRa/blog.quentinra.dev/programming-languages/databases/non-relational/graph/neo4j.md

 #### Create

-Create takes a graph and create it.
+Create takes a graph and creates it.

 ```cypher
 CREATE (:Movie{title: "My movie", released: 2021})